Kuttram Seiyel

-Kuttram Seiyel (Tamil: குற்றம் செய்யேல், English: Don't commit crimes) is a 2019 Malayasian Tamil-language action crime film.
-The films follows a police who is determined to take down a famous gangster in the city, while two groups of college students started doing research on the case.
-It is released on 7 March 2019 in Malaysia.
-The film was screened at Chennai.
+The film follows a police officer who is determined to take down a famous gangster in the city, while two groups of college students start doing research on the case.
+It was released on 7 March 2019 in Malaysia.
+The film was screened in Chennai.

 Synopsis

 There is a famous gangster in the city who is constantly extorting and obtaining money from the business community in that area.
-He will even kills anyone who are against him.
+He kills anyone who is against him.
 A police officer is determined to take down the gangster and end the crime.
-Meanwhile, things worsen when two groups of college students begin interested on the case and do their own research on it.
+Meanwhile, things worsen when two groups of college students become interested in the case and do their own research on it.

 Cast

 Production

+The film was codirected by Venkatesh, an Indian, and his son Bharathirajaa.
 The film was shot in Malaysia and India in sixty days.
 The cast comprises Indian actors Bose Venkat, Vijith, and Dheena and Malaysian actors Selvamuthu Sam.
 The film is about the gangsterism of Malaysian Indians.